India launches second moon mission

 doi:10.1038/nindia.2019.87 Published online 22 July 2019

-India is set to embark on its second lunar voyage with a mission to the Moon’s south pole.
-Chandrayaan-2 will be launched on its 384,400 km voyage from the Satish Dhawan Space Center in Sriharikota, by GSLV Mk-III, India’s most powerful launcher to date.
+India embarked on its second lunar voyage today with a mission to the Moon’s south pole.
+Chandrayaan-2 was launched on its 384,400 km voyage from the Satish Dhawan Space Center in Sriharikota, by GSLV Mk-III, India’s most powerful launcher to date.